kyma-project/kyma/docs/monitoring/03-01-alertmanager.md

 ## Alertmanager configuration

-You can configure and manage Alertmanager using the following files:
+Use the following files to configure and manage Alertmanager:

 * `alertmanager.yaml` which deploys the Alertmananger Pod.
 * `alertmanager.config.yaml` which you can use to define core Alertmanager configuration and alerting channels.
 For details on configuration elements, see [this](https://prometheus.io/docs/alerting/configuration/) document.